Where-Mental-Wellness-Meets-Metaverse/HypnoNeuro/amino-vs-pharma.md

-### 🧠 Note:
+🧠 Note:
 This chart does not position pharmaceuticals as the baseline or preferred option.
-Instead, it elevates **orthomolecular and naturopathic medicine** as the *first line of support*, offering lasting results and fewer risks.
+While psychiatric medications may temporarily alter neurotransmitter activity, they do not rebuild or restore neurotransmitter systems.
+In contrast, amino acid, nutrient, and orthomolecular therapies provide the raw biochemical building blocks necessary to regenerate these systems at the root — making them the only approach that supports long-term healing and functional recovery.